1923k/High-School-Management-System-PHP/README.md

 The aim of this project is to facilitate the education process easier between teachers and students.
 It is an *Online* learning platform that enables learning process more eaiser and user friendly while at in remote areas.

 - Project Link : (https://studentlearn.epizy.com/)
-# Notice !!!
-- This project is still under development👨‍💻.
-- Don't be suprised by continious change along the way.
-- Please feel free to naviagte through it in the provided link above.
-- Please conduct the developer for more details in a given email below.
-* It is highly compatiable with a Laptop or Desktop.
-But you can still use your smartphone.

-Please access the project documentation below:

-# Project Developer Details
-- Names     : Kefuoe Sole
-- Gender    : Male
-- Student at: Botho University
-- Major     : BSc in Computing (Software Engineering & Network and Infrastructure Management)
-- Email     : soolekefuoe2@gmail.com

-# Technologies used in this Wep App
-- HTML
-- CSS
-- PHP
-- JavaScript
-- Framework(Bootstrap)
-- XAMMP

 # How To Run The Application
 1. Must first be registered user by Admin or Head-Master